Berengar I of Italy: Margrave of Friuli, 874–887

 When his older brother Unruoch III died in 874, Berengar succeeded him in the March of Friuli.
 With this he obtained a key position in the Carolingian Empire, as the march bordered the Croats and other Slavs who were a constant threat to the Italian peninsula.
 He was a territorial magnate with lordship over several counties in northeastern Italy.
 He was an important channel for the men of Friuli to get access to the emperor and for the emperor to exercise authority in Friuli.
 He even had a large degree of influence on the church of Friuli.
 In 884–885, Berengar intervened with the emperor on behalf of Haimo, Bishop of Belluno.

-When, in 875, the Emperor Louis II, who was also King of Italy, died, having come to terms with Louis the German whereby the German monarch's eldest son, Carloman, would succeed in Italy, Charles the Bald of West Francia invaded the peninsula and had himself crowned king and emperor.
-Louis the German sent first Charles the Fat, his youngest son, and then Carloman himself, with armies containing Italian magnates led by Berengar, to possess the Italian kingdom.
+When, in 875, the Emperor Louis II, who was also King of Italy, died, after having come to terms with his uncle Ludwig the German whereby Ludwig's eldest son, Carloman, would succeed in Italy, Charles the Bald of West Francia invaded the peninsula and had himself crowned king and emperor.
+Ludwig the German sent first Charles the Fat, his youngest son, and then Carloman himself, with armies containing Italian magnates led by Berengar, to possess the Italian kingdom.
 This was not successful until the death of Charles the Bald in 877.
 The proximity of Berengar's march to Bavaria, which Carloman already ruled under his father, may explain their cooperation.

 In 883, the newly succeeded Guy III of Spoleto was accused of treason at an imperial synod held at Nonantula late in May.
 He returned to the Duchy of Spoleto and made an alliance with the Saracens.
 The emperor, then Charles the Fat, sent Berengar with an army to deprive him of Spoleto.
 Berengar was successful before an epidemic ravaged all Italy, affecting the emperor and his entourage as well as Berengar's army, and forced him to retire.